priscilla-abena-aboagye/movie-review/README.md

 A Django REST Framework–based API that allows users to register, log in, and post movie reviews.
 Each review includes a title, content, rating, and creation date.
-Users can view, create, update, or delete their own reviews while viewing others’ publicly.
+Users can view, create, update, or delete their own reviews while viewing others' publicly.

 ### Features
 - `User Authentication`: Register, log in, and log out.